 Avoiding stockouts might not always be possible (even the best brands go out of stock).
-But there are a few ways to radically reduce the risk of selling out, like centralizing your inventory data, investing in safety stock, and negotiating better payment terms.
+But there are a few ways to radically reduce the risk of selling out (as well as reduce your inventory costs), like centralizing your inventory data, investing in safety stock, and negotiating better payment terms.

 As I mentioned earlier, forecasts ensure that you order the right amount of inventory (not too much, not too little).
 And if your prediction is off, so will your inventory levels – which can quickly lead to a stockout or dead stock.

 Luckily, bottom-up forecasting methods provide the most accurate demand projections by determining the brand’s baseline inventory needs.
 Then, cautiously layer on a few key growth assumptions.